soijen/soijen.github.io/en/_posts/2018-03-09-TDF-part-1-punta-arenas-cerro-sombrero.md

      <figcaption class="img-caption">Ferry crossing of Primera Angostura at sunset</figcaption>
 </figure>

+<h2>Bahía Azúl</h2>

-Arriving to Tierra del Fuego there was a never-ending line of cars waiting to make the traverse back to Punta Delgada.
+Arriving to Tierra del Fuego at Bahía Azúl, there was a never-ending line of cars waiting to make the traverse back to Punta Delgada.
 It was a couple days before Christmas and this is the only way for Argentines to reach the mainland by car.
 Not something we had considered, but lesson learned: definitely keep in mind holidays when organizing your trip.

 A short drive later on smooth paved road, we arrived to Cerro Sombrero, our home for the night.